The germ cell-specific proteome

 • Main function: Gamete development

-Transcriptome analysis shows that 82% (n=16552) of all human proteins (n=20162) are detected in germ cells and 5400 of these genes show an elevated expression in any germ cells compared to other cell type groups.
-In-depth analysis of the elevated genes in germ cells using scRNA-seq and antibody-based protein profiling allowed us to visualize the expression patterns of these proteins in the following types of germ cells: spermatogonia, spermatocytes, early spermatids and late spermatids in testis, and oocytes in the ovaries.
+Transcriptome analysis shows that 67% (n=13603) of all human proteins (n=20162) are detected in germ cells and 4103 of these genes show an elevated expression in any germ cells compared to other cell type groups.
+In-depth analysis of the elevated genes in germ cells using scRNA-seq and antibody-based protein profiling allowed us to visualize the expression patterns of these proteins in the following types of germ cells: spermatogenic cell types of the testis (undifferentiated spermatogonia, differentiating spermatogonia, early primary spermatocytes, late primary spermatocytes, early spermatids and late spermatids), and oocytes in the ovaries.

 The germ cell transcriptome